 In 2021, Crocodile Cove will open a new attraction, Venus Vortex.
 Up to four passengers in large, circular rafts will soar down an enclosed slide in the dark and emerge into a U-shaped half funnel themed to look like a giant Venus fly trap.
 They will soar up and down the sides of the funnel, sort of like a skateboarder navigating a halfpipe, and experience a bit of weightlessness.
 Venus Vortex was supposed to open in 2020, but was delayed due to to the COVID-19 pandemic.

 What's to Eat?

 The park does not allow visitors to bring in their own food.
-There are plenty of stands, including pizza, Mexican food, Johnny Rockets, the Croc Pot Cafeteria, which serves chicken meals and other specialties, and the park's signature Potato Patch fries.
+There are plenty of stands, including pizza, Mexican food, Johnny Rockets, a Dunkin’ stand with the New England chain’s legendary coffee and donuts, the park's signature Potato Patch fries, and the Croc Pot Cafeteria, which serves chicken meals and other specialties.
+The Lake Compounce Watering Hole serves craft beers and wines.

 Lake Compounce is located in Bristol, CT.
 The address is 186 Enterprise Drive.
 To get to the park: I-84 to Exit 31.
 North on Route 229, and follow signs.